julius-speech/julius/00readme-DNN.txt

 The order of the output nodes in the DNN should be the order of HMM state definition id.
 If not, Julius won't work properly.

+Julius uses SIMD instruction for internal DNN computation.
+For Intel CPU, dispatch function for several Intel SIMD instruction sets (SSE, AVX and FMA) are implemented.
+You need gcc-4.7 or later to compile all the codes.
+They are all compiled and built-in into Julius, and will be determined which one to use at run time.
+Run "julius -setting" and see which code will be used on your cpu.
+AVX can be run on Sandy Bridge, and FMA on Haswell, later one will run faster.
+And for ARM architecture, you can enable NEON SIMD codes by adding "--enable-neon" to configure.

  A.2.
 Modular mode
  =====================